erangalds/ucsc-elastic-simple/indexing-searching/indexing-searching.md

   }
 }

+# Let's check for what got created
+GET my-explicit-index
 ```

 Let's see whether we can change the mapping once defined.
 Let's try to define the mapping again by changing the data type of population_M to a floating point.